Skip to main content

 • We commit to achieving internationally recognized third-party standards and certifications for our assets.

-• In cases where an asset is not eligible for PEFC certification, an alternate standard will be selected such as the Indonesian Timber Legality Verification System (Sistem Verifikasi Legalitas Kayu, SVLK) or Sustainable Production Forest Management (Pengelolaan Hutan Produksi Lestari, PHPL).
+• In cases where an asset is not eligible for PEFC certification, an alternate standard will be selected, such as the Indonesian Timber Legality Verification System (Sistem Verifikasi Legalitas Kayu, SVLK) or Sustainable Production Forest Management (Pengelolaan Hutan Produksi Lestari, PHPL).

-This commitment will be realized through a stepwise approach to responsible timber sourcing that uses the best available techniques and information.
+This commitment is implemented through a stepwise approach to responsible timber sourcing, applying the best available practices and information.
+To achieve this, Korindo Group has establishes the following policy commitments:

-5. We will follow the Core Conventions of the International Labour Organization as defined in the 1998 “Declaration on Fundamental Principles and Rights at Work”.
+5. Complying with the Core Conventions of the International Labour Organization as defined in the 1998 Declaration on Fundamental Principles and Rights at Work.

 In the process of developing business, KORINDO Group has been actively following the provisions of the Indonesian government — such as the zero burning policy and the moratorium on peatland — to create a healthy and balanced ecosystem.